2019 Tasmanian Legislative Council periodic election

 Periodic elections for the Tasmanian Legislative Council were held on 4 May 2019.
 The three seats up for election were Montgomery, Nelson and Pembroke.
 Montgomery and Nelson were previously contested in 2013.
 Pembroke was won by the Labor Party in a 2017 by-election, following the resignation of the sitting member, Vanessa Goodwin of the Liberal Party.

 Montgomery

-Montgomery has been held by Leonie Hiscutt of the Liberal Party since the 2013 election.
+Montgomery had been held by Leonie Hiscutt of the Liberal Party since the 2013 election.

+Montgomery Results

 Nelson

 Nelson had been held by independent Jim Wilkinson since 1999.
 Wilkinson retired at this election.

+Nelson Results

 Pembroke

-Pembroke has been held by Jo Siejka of the Labor Party since a 2017 by-election.
+Pembroke had been held by Jo Siejka of the Labor Party since a 2017 by-election.

+Pembroke Results

 Swings are calculated from the 2017 by-election.